 In a conventional grip, the finger holes are drilled so that you can insert your middle and ring fingers up to the second knuckles while the thumb going fully inside the hole.
 In the fingertip grip, on the other side, you can insert your fingers up to the first knuckles.

-Fingertip grip offers better control to a stroker in playing a smooth shot besides, offering controlled spin to the bowling ball.
+Fingertip grip offers better control to a stroker in playing a smooth shot, offering controlled spin to the bowling ball.

 A versatile bowling ball offers great value for your money.
 If a ball can perform equally well on different lane conditions you do not need to invest in multiple bowling balls for different lanes.